Vitaly Likhachyov: As Mayor of Volgograd

 In November 2020, Ilya Varlamov drew attention to the investigation prepared by the Volgograd headquarters of Navalny on public procurement of playgrounds by the city administration.
 In their opinion, with which Varlamov agreed, the terms of reference for the procurement were written in such a way as to ensure the victory of a particular participant: "In the last three years alone, this corruption cartel throughout the city has divided among themselves about 68 million rubles.
 In these purchases, the authorized body indicates the administration of Volgograd. <…> contracts are often concluded with a single supplier at inflated prices.".

 On 30 April 2021, a minibus with a children's basketball team from Volgograd had an accident, resulting, 5 children dead, 6 children and 1 adult were seriously injured.
 Based on the results of the inspection, the prosecutor's office made a submission to Likhachyov.
 The department demanded that he take measures to eliminate violations of the law and take additional measures to ensure safety in organizing the transportation of children.

 In the spring of 2021, it became known about the plans of the Volgograd administration to change the security zones of the ensemble on Mamaev Kurgan in order to allow high-rise buildings in the surrounding area.
 The administration denied these plans.
 At the same time, the administration of the region confirmed that the project for changing the buffer zones exists.
 Later, the Ministry of Culture of Russia approved a project to change the buffer zones and develop the territory adjacent to Mamayev Kurgan.

 Political scientist Vitaly Arkov also drew attention to the non-publicity of formerly one of the most prominent media characters of the local political beau monde.
 At the same time, he noted that Vitaly Likhachev is one of those "who have the skills that are in demand in the modern political system to survive under any leader.
 One got the impression that the city was headed by the governor Andrey Bocharov.

-However, a few months before the 2021 State Duma elections, Vitaly Likhachev's behavior changed dramatically.
-As a candidate for deputies from United Russia, he again became a media figure.